JavaScript

 };

-10. Write a isBalanced function which checks if the tree is balanced.
-A balanced tree is one where the difference between heights of left subtree and right subtree of every node is not more than 1.
+10. Write an isBalanced function that checks if the tree is balanced.
+A balanced tree is one where the difference between heights of the left subtree and the right subtree of every node is not more than 1.

-11. Write a rebalance function which rebalances an unbalanced tree.
+11. Write a rebalance function that rebalances an unbalanced tree.
 Tip: You’ll want to use a traversal method to provide a new array to the buildTree function.

 Tie it all together

-Write a simple driver script that does the following:
+Write a driver script that does the following:

 2. Confirm that the tree is balanced by calling isBalanced.